UserEnv Returns Corrupted Profile for All Failures Including RSL Exceeded

 The following message may be displayed as well:

 with the default system profile.
-Please correct the problem and log off (18).
+Please correct the problem and log off

 Your profile settings (desktop icons, application settings, and so on) are reset to the default.
 If you look in the %SystemRoot%\Profiles folder,you should see your profile directory has been renamed to%SystemRoot%\Profiles\Username.bak, and a new default profile has beenstored in %SystemRoot%\Profiles\Username.
 This is done to allow a user tolog on successfully if the profile has been corrupted or does not load forsome other reason.

 If the registry size limit has been exceeded, a system pop-up messageindicating this will be presented to the user during the first logonattempt when this occurs.
 The following message will be displayed: